Syrian American Medical Society

-Syrian American Medical Society (or SAMS) is a non-profit, non-political, professional organization representing thousands of Syrian-American medical professionals in the United States that provides humanitarian assistance to Syrians in need.
+The Syrian American Medical Society (or SAMS) is a non-profit, non-political, professional organization representing thousands of Syrian-American medical professionals in the United States that provides humanitarian assistance to Syrians in need.
 Since the Syrian Conflict began, SAMS has supported field hospitals, clinics, and surgical centers in Syria while assisting Syrian doctors, nurses, and health workers by paying salaries and providing training.

 SAMS has sent Syrian-American medical personnel into Syria, Jordan, and Turkey on medical missions, and has shipped medical equipment and other humanitarian aid into Syria.
 SAMS also supports Syrian refugees in neighboring countries with psychosocial support and medical and social services.
 In 2014, SAMS reported supporting over 1.4 million Syrians in need.

 History

 SAMS was founded in 1998 as a professional society for American physicians of Syrian descent.
 The society provides networking, educational, cultural, and professional services to its members and helps them stay connected to Syria through medical missions, conferences and charitable work.
 In 1999 SAMS hosted its first annual conference and began medical missions to Syria in 2002.
 In 2010, SAMS began a telemedicine program and founded the Avicenna Journal of Medicine.

 In 2011, when the Syrian Civil War began, SAMS expanded its outreach to meet the growing healthcare needs in Syria.
 In 2011, they sent their first medical mission to Turkey to provide care to Syrian refugees.
 SAMS began sponsoring field hospitals and ambulances, training and paying the salaries of Syrian medical personnel, and sending medical equipment and other humanitarian aid to Syria.
 They also support programs in the surrounding countries providing medical and psychosocial support for Syrians fleeing the conflict.
 The organization expanded, adding offices in Lebanon, Jordan, and Washington DC, to help meet the healthcare demand in Syria According to its Annual Report SAMS currently operates 94 medical facilities within Syria and has treated 1.4 million patients.

 As of November, 2015, SAMS has 19 chapters across the US in Florida, California, Indiana, Ohio, Oklahoma, Michigan, Texas, Wisconsin, West Virginia, Pittsburgh, Philadelphia, Washington DC, the Tri-State Area, New England the Midwest, and Northwest.